-Jonathan Crompton focuses his practice on representing global financial institutions, multinational corporations, asset managers and investment advisors in cross-border litigation and contentious regulatory matters.
+Jonathan Crompton focuses his practice on representing global financial institutions, multinational corporations, asset managers and investment advisors in cross-border litigation and arbitration, and in contentious regulatory matters.

 Mr. Crompton represents his clients in proceedings before the courts of Hong Kong (appearing as advocate where appropriate) and England and Wales, as well as in arbitral proceedings, helping his clients to obtain a wide range of interlocutory and final relief.
 In his contentious regulatory practice, Mr. Crompton represents clients in regulatory investigations by the Hong Kong Securities and Futures Commission into alleged market misconduct and regulatory infringements, and before the Hong Kong Police.

 Mr. Crompton presents at conferences and has published articles on data privacy and cyber security, the effective use of electronic discovery and the impact of the U.K. Bribery Act and U.S. Foreign Corrupt Practices Act, among other things.

 - A global financial institution on a dispute (with proceedings before the English and PRC courts) involving a foreign exchange hedge transaction with a mainland Chinese counterparty.